 He believes that it is Rome after the Barbarians lost interest, when citizens turned the Coliseum into a marble quarry, when the city went for a rest, waiting to reawake a thousand years later for the Italian Renaissance.
 Such is Glasgow, with it’s cracked red and blonde Victorian facades and sagging bridges, with the junkies and the Scott-Punks, with the locked parks and upturned hotdog stands, it is in resting.
 He walks over to a regular and I have time for my own thoughts.

 There is so little noise in the City, all of its traffic circles around in packs of buses and taxicabs snaking their way around downtown.
 Just on my way to this Pub, out in the wind chill of this evening, I was walking down the street from my hostel.
 There was absolute silence in the center of the City.
 It wasn’t until I heard the hissing sound of an alley cat spraying diarrhea against a Volkswagen, when I realized that the mansions on Park Terrace weren’t completely alone.

 But in here there is music and alcohol, racks and racks of it, and so I have plenty of company to make conversation with.

 I turn left to Enji, a former Olympic Mongolian boxer who is thirty-seven years old with five daughters and one girlfriend.
-I turn to ask him something, but before I do, I order another whiskey and water from the skittering Irishman.
+I turn to ask him something, but before I do, I order another whiskey and water from the skittering bartender.

 Surfer Girl comes on.